 Expanded Partnership Increases Access to Unified, Intelligent Radiologist Desktops for Radiology Practices

-TAMPA, FL, UNITED STATES, May 20, 2025 /EINPresswire.com/ -- NewVue, a leader in cloud-native radiology workflow solutions, today announced the expansion of its partnership with Konica Minolta Healthcare Americas, Inc. from a referral agreement to a formal reseller relationship.
+TAMPA, Fla. and WAYNE, N.J., May 20, 2025 (GLOBE NEWSWIRE) -- NewVue, a leader in cloud-native radiology workflow solutions, today announced the expansion of its partnership with Konica Minolta Healthcare Americas, Inc. from a referral agreement to a formal reseller relationship.
 Under the new agreement, Konica Minolta Healthcare will directly offer NewVue’s flagship EmpowerSuite platform to radiology practices across the United States, providing its customers with access to a next-generation, AI-driven radiology workflow orchestrator.

 EmpowerSuite modernizes the radiologist experience by consolidating tools, data and workflows into a single intelligent interface.
 EmpowerSuite is designed to reduce radiologist burnout, simplify IT operations, and deliver scalable, efficient workflows for radiology practices of all sizes.
 A cornerstone of the platform is the Radiologist Cockpit, a uniquely integrated user interface that brings together personalized worklists, AI insights, clinical context, communication tools, and quality workflows—streamlining the reading experience and improving clinical focus.